Ben105m/rtd-tutorial/docs/source/functions.rst

 get_molar_mass()
 -------------------------

 Recover the molar masses of every available isotopes in chosen library.
 A correction is made in order to recover the right isotopic molar masses.
 In fact, the available libraries do not contain any direct mentions to the molar masses, and store the isotopic average weight ratio (AWR, which are the ratio of each isotope mass divided by the neutron mass).
-Moreover, as the isotopic neutron masses are not stored, the natural carbon mass (known, and set to 12.011 according to the NIST value) is used with the stored carbone AWR.
+Moreover, as the isotopic neutron masses are not stored, the natural carbon mass (known, and set to 12.011 according to the natural carbon NIST value) is used with the stored carbone AWR.
 The ratio of those two factors gives the corrective factor, applied on every AWRs.

 .. _mix: